 Landowners who face having their land taken by the government for a public project such as a highway, utility easement, or school building have likely heard the term “just compensation”.
 But what exactly does “just compensation” mean to a landowner?
 The U.S. Constitution holds the answer (specifically the Fifth Amendment of the U.S. Constitution.
 Also, Art.
 1 § 21 of the Indiana Constitution).

-Just compensation in a total taking scenario is simply the value of your entire property.
-Just compensation in a partial taking scenario can be viewed in terms of difference of your property’s value before the taking (before value) less what it is worth after the taking (after value).
+Just compensation in a total-taking scenario is simply the value of your entire property.
+Just compensation in a partial taking scenario can be viewed in terms of the difference of your property’s value before the taking (before value) less what it is worth after the taking (after value).
 The difference is the amount of total just compensation due.
-For example, if your property was worth $300,000 before the taking, and then it is worth $225,000 after the taking, total just compensation would be $75,000.
-Most appraisers will break down the $75,000 amount into the components of just compensation (discussed in more detail below), including the portion attributable to the land taken, land improvements taken, residue damages or other damages.
+For example, if your property was worth $300,000 before the taking, and then it is worth $225,000 after the taking, the total just compensation would be $75,000.
+Most appraisers will break down the $75,000 amount into the components of just compensation (discussed in more detail below), including the portion attributable to the land taken, land improvements taken, residue damages, or other damages.

 Indiana law provides substantial guidance on determining just compensation and what is or is not included in determining the amount of the offer that can be made.
 Obviously, real estate appraisers are the primary experts for purposes of substantiating your claim for total just compensation.